pgfmc/plugins/README.md

 # plugins
 Has all of the plugins used on the PGF server.

+use build.sh to build the plugins automatically. outputs plugins to the target folder in the repo.

 ## Core
 Implements core (heh heh) functionality for the PGF server.
 Contains some simple commands, a custom perms manager, and multiple small frameworks.